 \section{Loss in the Region between Models}

-In \S\ref{sec:analysis}, we claim that models trained on similar data converge near each other in the weight space, but is this area to which they converge meaningful?
+In \S\ref{sec:analysis}, we claim that models trained on similar data converge near each other, but is this area to which they converge meaningful?
 In this section, we show that models falling in the entire region around these clusters correspond to performant models.

-The models we analyzed so far were the outcome of a gradient-based optimization process searching for a point that has minimum loss.
+The models we analyzed so far were the outcome of a gradient-based optimization process searching for the minimum loss.
 The locality we observed in weight space indicates that the points found through this procedure are concentrated in relatively small regions.
-We hypothesize that a whole region of low losses (corresponding to performant models) exists between the separate points found during fine-tuning.
+We hypothesize that a whole region of low losses (corresponding to performant models) exists between the separate points found during finetuning.
 For example, the "NLI region" contains MNLI, SNLI and QNLI models but also other points that reflect models that might not have been found through gradient-based optimization on a specific dataset but exhibit the general abilities needed to perform natural language inference.\looseness=-1

-In order to test this hypothesis, we interpolate pairs of similarly trained models and show in Section~\ref{sec:interpolations} that the points between the models act comparably to or even better than the original fine-tuned models.
-This suggests that indeed there are regions in weight space where all points encode the knowledge or model behaviour required for a particular task.
-Further interpolations can be found in App.~\ref{ap:sec:interpolations}.
-We then expand this claim in Section~\ref{sec:loss_metric} and show that the whole region of the weight space that lies between these models (their convex hull) corresponds to models that perform well.
+We test this hypothesis by interpolating pairs of similarly trained models and show in \S~\ref{sec:interpolations} that the points between the models perform comparably to or even better than the original finetuned models.
+This suggests that indeed there are regions in weight space where all points encode the knowledge or behaviour required for a particular task.
+We expand this claim in \S\ref{sec:loss_metric} and show that the whole region that lies between these models (their convex hull) corresponds to models that perform well.